danielivanovz/postez/README.md

 ### Config File Examples

 **Note**: When using the globally installed CLI (`npm install -g postez`), only JSON config files are supported.
-TypeScript config files work only when running locally with Bun.
+TypeScript config files work when running locally with Bun or Node.js (requires `ts-node` for Node.js environments).

 #### Basic Configuration (`postez.config.json`):